Statute of Ireland concerning Coparceners

 The Statute of Ireland concerning Coparceners (Latin: Statutum Hibernie de Coheredibus, or Stat.
-Hib. de Coher.), was an English statute made by Henry III.
-It was traditionally dated from 1229, in the 14th year of his reign, but since the publication of The Statutes of the Realm it has been treated as dating from 1235 (in the 20th year of Henry III's reign).
+Hib. de Coher.)
+(20 Hen.
+3), was an English statute made by Henry III.
+It was traditionally dated from 1229, in the 14th year of Henry III's reign, but since the publication of The Statutes of the Realm it has been treated as dating from 1235 (in the 20th year of Henry III's reign).